 Fair market value and insurance risk is stated in a C&V survey.

-Items to remember: Often special or specific requirements are stated by the lender or insurer, it is important these requirements are passed to the surveyor.
+Items to remember: Often special or specific requirements are stated by the lender or insurer.
+It is important these requirements are given to the surveyor.

 Inquire for quote